 Letter of Intent for Business Purchase

-Letter of intent outlines the terms of the deal between the buyer and seller.
-It serves as an agreement where both the parties agree to the terms of the deal.
-Letter of intent is a preliminary agreement before any negotiations take place.
-It is more like a road map which explains how the matter will proceed.
+A letter of intent outlines the terms of the deal between the buyer and seller.
+It serves as an agreement where both parties agree to the terms of the contract.
+A letter of intent is a preliminary agreement before any negotiations take place.
+It is more like a road map that explains how the matter will proceed.

-When one party drafts a letter of intent, they present it to the other party and that is the point where the negotiation takes place.
-The other party will edit, redraft and even change the letter of intent as per their requirement.
-By the end of the negotiation, the letter of intent will protect the interests of both the parties and include all the regulations.
+When one party drafts a letter of intent, they present it to the other party, at which point the negotiation takes place.
+The other party will edit, redraft, and even change the letter of intent as required.
+By the end of the negotiation, the letter of intent will protect the interests of both parties and include all the regulations.

-Letter of intent includes binding as well as non-binding clauses.
-The letter can include the binding provisions, important dates such as starting and ending of contract and any required approvals.
-The letter should bring the parties together in a way so as to avoid any litigation in the future.
+A letter of intent includes binding and non-binding clauses.
+It can consist of binding provisions, important dates such as the starting and ending of the contract, and any required approvals.
+The letter should bring the parties together to avoid any litigation in the future.

-For a business deal, the letter of intent is formulated by the company itself or the legal adviser who will mention the terms of the deal along with the transactions involved.
-It is a very common practice to include the non-disclosure agreements in the letter.
+For a business deal, the letter of intent is formulated by the company or the legal adviser, who will mention the deal’s terms and the transactions involved.
+It is a widespread practice to include non-disclosure agreements in the letter.

 Dear Ms. Emma,